CPAtoCybersecurity/GRC_News_Assistant_3/README.md

 - RSS feed URLs (if you have different sources)
 - Schedule trigger time (currently set to 5 AM)
 - Date range filters (currently 3-10 days depending on source)
-- AI model selection (currently using Claude 3.5 Haiku)
+- LLM provider and model selection (default configuration uses Claude, but supports OpenAI, Google, Ollama, and others)

 ## Keeping Your Installation Updated